-In the late 19th century, architect Frigyes Schulek is credited with largely restoring St. Matthias Church to its original splendor.
+In the late nineteenth century, architect Frigyes Schulek is credited with largely restoring St. Matthias Church to its original splendor.
 Schulek, who also built the nearby Fisherman's Bastion

-, adhered to the original 13th century plans for the church and also uncovered a number of original Gothic elements lost for centuries.
+, adhered to the original thirteenth-century plans for the church and also uncovered a number of original Gothic elements lost for centuries.
 He added magnificent diamond patterned roof tiles and gargoyles, which visitors can still admire today.
 The reconstruction was completed in 1896.

-Very little remains of the original church, only the foundations, columns and some walls date back to the 13th century.
+Very little remains of the original church, only the foundations, columns and some walls date back to the thirteenth century.